Longlure frogfish: Taxonomy

+Etymology

+The longlure frogfish has the genus name Antennarius which suffixes -ius to antenna, an allusion to first dorsal spine being adapted into a tentacle on the snout used as a lure to attract prey.
+The specific name multiocellatus combines multi, meaning "many", with ocellatus, meaning ocellus or eyespot, an allusion to the many eye-like spots on the flanks.

 Characteristics

-A bottom dweller, it mimics surrounding sponges by varying its background hue to match that of the dominant sponge in the area.
+the longlure frogfish is a bottom dweller, mimicking the surrounding sponges by varying its background hue to match that of the dominant sponge in the area.
 It also has multiple ocellii (eye-like markings) that look like the openings in a sponge.
 The frogfish uses its stalked pectoral fins and its pelvic fins to slowly "walk" across the bottom.
 Frogfishes have been observed inflating themselves by filling their stomachs with air or water.
 This is a solitary species found in small populations.
 It is the most common frogfish species in the West Indies and harmless to humans.

 Distinctive features

-A short, fat, globular species, it generally does not exceed 8 in (20 cm), though 5 in (13 cm) is seldom exceeded.
-Its skin is thick and covered in highly modified scales called dermal spicules.
+The longlure frogfish has a short, fat, globular body, and its skin is thick and covered in highly modified scales called dermal spicules.
 These spicules are prickly in appearance and resemble the warts of a toad.
 The frogfish has small eyes, a very large mouth that is directed upwards, and pectoral fins situated on stalks.
 The gill openings are very small and located behind the pectoral fins.
 The basic color of the longlure frogfish is highly variable, ranging from pale yellow to bright red or dark green to reddish brown.
 Black spots are scattered across the body no matter what the base color.
-Multiocellatus means "many eye-like spots" in Latin.
 It also has a phase where the body is completely black, except for the ends of the paired fins which are white, and for a pale area that resembles a saddle on the back.
 The second and third dorsal spines are separate from the others and covered in thick skin.
+This species has a maximum published total length of 20 cm.

+Distribution and habitat

+The longlure frogfish is found in the Western Atlantic from Bermuda and the Bahamas, eastern Florida, in the gulf of Mexico from the Florida Keys and the Flower Garden Banks to Tuxpan and along the Yucatan Peninsula to Cuba.
+It occurs throughout the Caribbean Sea and along the coasts of South America as far south as Salvador, Bahia in northeastern Brazil.
+It also extends to around the Fernando de Noronha islands and east as far as Ascension Island.
+This species is found at depths between 0 and 66 m on shallow reefs, espacially in areas with sponges.